strimzi/proposals/084-configure-env-vars-based-on-secrets-or-configmaps.md

 This includes mounting volumes based on Secrets and Config Maps.

 The [`ContainerEnvVar`](https://strimzi.io/docs/operators/latest/full/configuring.html#type-ContainerEnvVar-reference) API allows users to also specify environment variables for any container.
-But it currently allows users to set the environment variables only to plain text values directly inlined in the Strimzi custom resources.
+Currently, it only supports setting environment variables as plain text values that are directly inlined in Strimzi custom resources.
 The only exception to this are the Kafka Connect and MirrorMaker 2 containers, where additional environment variables based on Secret or Config Map can be added through the [external configuration](https://strimzi.io/docs/operators/0.43.0/full/configuring.html#type-ExternalConfiguration-reference) option.

 ## Motivation